 Have you heard the critics talk about brain-based education?
 Every year, the voices are diminishing, not increasing.
 Why?
 Today, as a result of years of exposure by brain-based presenters, educators are a far more informed profession.
 They are more professional, they look more for research, and they are increasingly more capable of understanding and incorporating new cognitive neuroscience discoveries than they were ten years ago.

 Why Neuroscientists Support Scientific Teaching

-Two major conference organizations, including my own, the Learning Brain EXPO (www.brainexpo.com) have produced “science to the classroom” events for ten years.
-These four times a year events (two by each company) have engaged over 100 highly reputable, often award-winning, neuroscientists to speak in translational terms to educators.
+Multiple conference organizations, including my own, have produced “science to the classroom” events for 15+ years.
+These events have engaged over 100 highly reputable, often award-winning, neuroscientists to speak in translational terms to educators.
 The list of conference neuroscientists has been a veritable “who’s who” in cutting edge interdisciplinary neuroscientists from Harvard, Yale, UCLA, UC Irvine, UC Berkeley, UCSF, University of Texas at San Antonio, University of Chicago, UCSD, Rutgers, Georgetown and the Salk Institute.
 This has only come about as a result of the collaboration of educators and scientists linking the research directly to those in the schools.
 Scientists support brain-based education because it makes sense.
 It takes a partnership between educators and scientists to get it all right.
 Whether the presenter was a biological psychologist, neuroscientist or cognitive scientist is irrelevant; they’ve all been brain-based education supporters.

 Harvard Offers Mind, Brain Education Degree Programs.